 The lightest of the light, these ultralight solo tents live on the far left of the chart.
 They tend to also live near the top (most expensive), so consider them only if you care more about cutting ounces than saving dollars.

-Though not cheap, the Zpacks Plex Solo is the lightest of the lightweight solo tents.
+Though not cheap, the Zpacks Plex Solo is the lightest of all the ultralight 1 person backpacking tents.
 Weighing in at just under 14 oz, this incredible single wall shelter pitches with a single trekking pole or substitute tent pole and claims to be both roomy and functional.